-- In 2015, the first wave of homeowners affected by foreclosures and short sales are past the seven-year window generally needed to repair credit. - Atypical household formation will ultimately unwind.
+- In 2015, the first wave of homeowners affected by foreclosures and short sales are past the seven-year window generally needed to repair credit. - While there is no evidence yet, atypical household formation will ultimately unwind-driving up the demand for housing.